Meet The CRAZY PALTAN Aditi Rathore, Vahbiz & Others At Poonam Preet & Sanjay Gagnani's Engagement

 Zaan

-Zaan shared a video in which he and his friends are seen having ‘masti' with Sanjay Gagnani.
+Zaan shared a video in which he and his friends are seen having fun with Sanjay Gagnani.
 He wrote, "Congratulations @sanjaygagnaniofficial and @poonampreet7 Love you guys😊🤗 may Allah bless you both 💫⭐️ Surat was supaaaaa funnnnn😀😀😀."

 (Images Source: Instagram)